 “I want this day to be perfect.
 For Evy.
 You know how he is.”
 I deflect blame with the best of the cowards.

 “Nothing is perfect, Mom.
 Not you, me, this wedding, the stupid chairs.
 And who cares?”
-Delanie huffs and puffs and I think she might blow the entire white, plastic makeshift altar down as she stomps toward the box of slipcovers.
+Delanie huffs and puffs and I think she might blow the entire white plastic makeshift altar down as she stomps toward the box of slipcovers.

 “I care.”
 I step outside.

 “Of course, you do.
 You want to impress everyone that you’re this wonderful person.
 You want to be—” She shakes her head primly.
 “Noticed.”
-Then she spews, “But the truth of the matter is Evy could care less if his wedding is perfect.”
+Then she spews, “But the truth of the matter is Evy couldn’t care less if his wedding is perfect.”

-“Your wrong.
+“You’re wrong.
 Evy does care.”

 I’m uncertain how to respond.
 There’s probably some truth buried in her budding philosophical moment, but all I can think right now is she doesn’t know Evy.